MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Viewing-Object-Structure--Get-Member-.md

 ---
 description: Get-Member is a powerful tool that allows to see the type and structure of objects in PowerShell. ms.date: 12/08/2022
-title: Viewing Object Structure Get Member
+title: Viewing object structure
 ---
-# Viewing Object Structure (Get-Member)
+# Viewing object structure

 Because objects play such a central role in PowerShell, there are several native commands designed to work with arbitrary object types.
 The most important one is the `Get-Member` command.